plvu99/plvu99/README.md

 ## 🙋‍♀️ A little about me

-- Marketing, Growth & Product Data Analyst with 3+ years across SaaS, gaming, and logistics.
+- Product & Growth Marketing Analyst with 3+ years across SaaS, gaming, and logistics.
 - MS in Business Analytics at USC Marshall (May 2026).

 ## 🛠 Skills I'm deepening